S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2020-12-15-Phish-password-protected-Excel-files.md

 ## Conclusion

-We showed a way to get the cleartext password of password protected Excel-files via macro and Phishing.
+We showed a way to get the cleartext password of password protected Excel-files via macro and phishing.
 To do so, you "only" need write permissions on the original document.

 Cracking a weak password or using a keylogger are alternatives for a situation like that.

 Don't use Excel-files for your passwords and allow only digitally signed macros if possible.
-Check your Trusted locations - maybe they can be configured more restrictive.
+Check your trusted locations - maybe they can be configured more restrictive.

 ## Links & Resources